jsbuzz/todo-react-signal/README.md

 );
 ```

-It is currently being worked out if events should bounce up in the Namespace tree.
+It is currently being worked out if events should bubble up in the Namespace tree.
 It is possible to catch events and trigger them to the parent namespace by services in the meantime.

 ## Connected components

 Components have to be connected to be able to access the namespace in the component tree.
 The `Connect` function can be used for both functional and class components.
-It has two main functions, provides access to the Namespace and can also connect the props to the Namespace state.
+It has two main responsibilities, provides access to the Namespace and can also connect the props to the Namespace state.

 Example for using the namespace to trigger events: